Set up Automation

-To set up the automation we need to:
+To set up the automation pipeline we need to:

 Github is used for the step-by-step instructions.
 But you can use other Git hosting and CI/CD providers too.
 The required steps tend to be similar.